JOThurgood/mhd-ray-tracing/README.md

 ### Examples

-You can get a quick idea of how it works in practice by running and reading the following example scripts in the main directory
+You can get a quick idea of how it works in practice by running and reading the scripts in the "examples" directory.

-* **example_3d.py**  Examples of using the solver for the 3D dipole field described in McLaughlin, Thurgood, Botha & Wiggs (2018, in prep).
-* **example2d.py** Examples of using the solver for the linear 2D magnetic null point B=[y,x] and plotting.